Stock coverage: days cover calculation and other stock metrics

 Let's look at some of the more common measures involved with analyzing your inventory coverage.

-- Stock on Hand (SOH) - Stock levels by SKU, by product group, or by warehouse location
+• Stock on Hand (SOH) — Current stock levels by SKU (stock keeping unit), by product group, or by warehouse location.

-- Sales History - You’re going to want to introduce the actual sales demand for your products to give you the basic supply and demand picture.
+• Sales History — It’s best to introduce the actual sales demand for your products to give you the basic supply and demand picture.

-- Average Monthly Unit Sales - Incomes and sales average for the last 3, 6 & 12 months by product to give you a better understanding of how each product has been performing over time including seasonal influences on product sales (i.e. A pool chemical distributor will want to view demand by season Winter vs Summer, or a giftware company will want to track sales against Valentine's day vs Mother’s day vs Christmas, etc.
+• Average Monthly Unit Sales — Incomes and sales average for the last 3, 6 & 12 months by product for a better understanding of how each product has been performing over time including seasonal influences on product sales (i.e. A pool chemical distributor will want to view demand by season Winter vs Summer, or a giftware company will want to track sales against Valentine's day vs Mother’s day vs Christmas, etc.)

-- Stock On Order (OO) or Stock In Transit (IT) – you will need to account for this and add to the stock levels since you will be receipting these goods into your warehouse once they arrive.
+• Stock On Order (OO) or Stock In Transit (IT) — you will need to account for this and add to the stock levels since you will be receipting (cash has been allocated) for these goods into your warehouse once they arrive.

-- Lead Time – the time it takes to get to your warehouse once an order has been placed on the supplier.
+• Lead Time — the time it takes to get to your warehouse once an order has been placed with the supplier.
 Very important when you are comparing your true stock coverage and how long it will take to get your SKU’s topped up to optimal stock coverage levels.

 Check out the ultimate guide to inventory management software.